Tigres UANL

-Club Tigres de la Universidad Autónoma de Nuevo León, abbreviated as Tigres UANL and simply known as Tigres or internationally as Tigres de Nuevo León, is a Mexican professional football club based in the Monterrey metropolitan area in Nuevo León.
-Founded in 1960 as Club Deportivo Universitario de Nuevo León and then changed to its current name in 1967.
-The club has spent 60 years in Liga MX, the top division of Mexican football.
+Club Tigres de la Universidad Autónoma de Nuevo León, commonly known as Tigres UANL, is a professional football club based in the Monterrey metropolitan area, Nuevo León.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Estadio Universitario.
+Founded in 1960 as Club Deportivo Universitario de Nuevo León, the club represents the Autonomous University of Nuevo León (UANL) and adopted its current name in 1967.

-They had their first major success in the 1975–76 season, becoming the first club from Nuevo León to win a trophy by conquering the Copa MX against América.
-Tigres has won 8 Liga MX titles, 3 Copa MX titles and 4 Campeón de Campeones.
-Internationally, Tigres won the CONCACAF Champions League title in 2020, finished as runners-up in the 2015 Copa Libertadores and also in the 2020 FIFA Club World Cup after losing the final against Bayern Munich as they became the first Mexican and CONCACAF club to reach the Club World Cup final.

-Regionally, the club won the 2009 North American SuperLiga and two Campeones Cup titles.
+Domestically, Tigres UANL has won eight Liga MX titles, three Copa MX titles and four Campeón de Campeones.
+Internationally, the club has won one CONCACAF Champions League, finished as runners-up in the 2015 Copa Libertadores, and reached the 2020 FIFA Club World Cup final, becoming the first Mexican and CONCACAF club to reach the final of a FIFA global competition.
+Regionally, the club has won two Campeones Cup titles and one North American SuperLiga.

-Tigres is the official team of the Autonomous University of Nuevo León.
-Their home is the 41,615 capacity Estadio Universitario, located inside the University complex in San Nicolás de los Garza.
-The team's traditional kit colours are gold and blue.
-Tigres is one of the two professional football teams of Nuevo León, along with its biggest rival Monterrey, the local derby is known as the Clásico Regiomontano.
+Tigres' first major trophy was the 1975–76 Copa México, defeating Club América 3–2 on aggregate in the final, becoming the first club from Nuevo León to win an official national title.
+Since 1996 the club has been managed by Sinergia Deportiva, a sports-management company associated with Cemex.
+The club's traditional colors are gold and blue.
+It is one of the two major professional clubs in the state of Nuevo León, alongside their rivals C.F.
+Monterrey; their rivalry is known as the Clásico Regiomontano.